jwithington/jwithington.github.io/_posts/2015-12-01-kicking-the-tires-again.md

 It's not necessarily the right time for me to be doing any sort of side- side- project, but hey: if I start writing again, I'll be glad I did it.

 There are still some things probably leftover here and there from the [theme's site](pixlly.com), but I'm sure I will clean those up in time.
+I'm working on fixing some images, too.

 [jekyll]: http://jekyllrb.com/
 [githubhostfree]: https://pages.github.com/